mtreece/r3/doc/HACKING.md

 Additional guidelines:

+* Files should be "self contained" regarding header includes.
+In other words, if a header references a particular type, it should (itself) `#include` any needed headers to define those types.

+* All source files should `#include <config.h>` so as to appropriately configure a build.
+This should be the _first_ `#include` of a source file.
+  The next block of includes should be any needed system header files, followed by a block of project/public (i.e. `#include <something.h>`) headers, finally followed by private/local (i.e. `#include "something.h"`) headers.

-* finally, like Wikipedia, "ignore all rules" if it's appropriate to do so.
+* Finally, like Wikipedia, "ignore all rules" if it's appropriate to do so.
   Rules are only a (strong) guideline: if whatever you're trying to convey isn't properly demonstrated using the "rules" here, please express it in any way which is most effective.
 Just be sure you are capable of justifying your